FooSoft/homemaker/README.md

 and macro *variants*.

-For example, if you want to write a generic macro for installing packages that works on both Ubuntu and Arch Linux, you can define the following variants (Ubuntu uses the *apt* package manager and Arch Linux uses *apt*).
+For example, if you want to write a generic macro for installing packages that works on both Ubuntu and Arch Linux, you can define the following variants (Ubuntu uses the *apt* package manager and Arch Linux uses *pacman*).

 ```
 [macros.install__ubuntu]